 They do have articles and webinars, and the book is very thorough, but I won’t lie – you have to put effort into grasping the program.

 Is it safe?

-Everyone will tell you the Westside method of training has produced the lowest injury rate in powerlifting compared to any other method.
+Everyone involved will tell you the Westside method of training has produced the lowest injury rate in powerlifting compared to any other method.
 How do they know this?
 I’m not sure.

 CAUTION!
 This blog post is just a very basic introduction to the Westside Barbell routine.
 Do NOT try to start training Westside until you have read the book and thoroughly researched it!
 (You should probably familiarize yourself with the basics of traditional Russian and Bulgarian weightlifting methods, too.)